Lionel Messi scores twice as Inter Miami beats Orlando City 3-1 in Leagues Cup semis

 FORT LAUDERDALE, Fla.
 (AP) — Lionel Messi scored twice in his return and Inter Miami beat Orlando City 3-1 on Wednesday night to advance to the Leagues Cup Final.

-Inter Miami will be on the road to face the LA Galaxy-Seattle winner in the final Sunday.
+Inter Miami will be on the road to face the Seattle winner in the final Sunday.
+The Sounders beat the LA Galaxy 2-0 on the road later Wednesday.

 Messi was back for the second time in two weeks after a setback in his recovery from a hamstring injury.